 History is—or used to be—an important part of the Portland mind-set.
 “I’m a sixth-generation Oregonian” was not an unusual comment to hear.
 After all, the city was settled by pioneers who trekked thousands of miles by land or sailed around Cape Horn to get here, and their descendants were proud of their heritage.
 People from all over the country are still moving to Portland—it’s one of the fastest-growing cities in the nation—but now they are not drawn by the rich farmland and forests sought by the pioneers of old.
 They come instead—well, why do they come?
 They’ve heard that Portland is great, that Portland is beautiful, that Portland is hip, and groovy, and cool, that Portland is where things are happening, that Portland is relatively inexpensive (there is no sales tax in Oregon).
 All of this is true.
 But you have to come to Portland yourself if you want to experience its new vibe.

 I’m not casting aspersions when I say that Portland lacks Seattle’s pulsing, pushing drive.
 It doesn’t have the industries to support that kind of economic va-va-voom.
+It’s never going to be a totally anonymous vertical city because the height of its new buildings cannot exceed 450 feet.
 But it keeps moving ahead, and so far it hasn’t lost its human touch or the “old” traditions and charm that gave it character.
 It’s always been a city where people loved to live, and where they often chose to stay even if a better offer came along.
 For all its newfound urban pizazz, Portland is still a city that likes to go to bed early and wake up to hear birds chirping—or chickens clucking—in the backyard.